-Out of every national disaster come courageous stories of heroism and rescue.
+Out of every national emergency comes courageous stories of heroism and rescue.
 Unfortunately, the same can be said about scams and crime.

-Pulling on the heartstrings of outsiders anxious to help, and the heightened emotional state of victims on the inside, these scams are surprisingly successful.
+Pulling on the heightened emotional state of victims on the inside, these scams are surprisingly successful.
 So much so that after taking on more than a thousand disaster fraud cases in the wake of Hurricane Katrina in 2005, the federal government established the National Center for Disaster Fraud to assist post-disaster fraud victims across the country.
 In addition, the Government of Canada has set up the Canadian Anti-Fraud Center.

 5 Steps to Minimize Being Doubly Victimized